oriolologaray/TFE/README.md

 2. install pending updates
 3. rebuild the project

-### The repository root looks cluttered
+### Files such as `.aux`, `.log`, or `.pdf` appear in the repository root

-The intended generated output location is `build/`.
-If root-level `.aux`, `.log`, `.pdf`, or similar files exist, they are leftover artifacts from older builds and can be cleaned safely.
+The intended output directory is `build/`.
+Root-level generated files are leftover artifacts from older builds and can be removed safely.